-- DataJournalism.com will use best endeavours to promptly remove content which is reported as being in breach of this Code of conduct or the Terms and conditions but cannot guarantee to do so.
+- DataJournalism.com will use best endeavors to promptly remove content that is reported as being in breach of this Code of conduct or the Terms and conditions but cannot guarantee to do so.

 - DataJournalism.com does not endorse any opinions expressed by members of DataJournalism.com.

 - DataJournalism.com reserves the right, at its sole discretion, to remove material at any time.

 - DataJournalism.com consists of information posted by third parties.
 As a result, DataJournalism.com accepts no liability in respect to the accuracy or truthfulness of any advice, information, or data posted online or any responsibility for the consequences of your acting in reliance on such information.